google/skia/site/docs/dev/contrib/bazel.md

 `xcode-select` in your path so that we may symlink the user's current Xcode directory in the toolchain's cache.
 Make sure `xcode-select -p` returns a valid path.

+Your Xcode path should resemble `/Applications/Xcode.app/Contents/Developer/`.
+Either move your Xcode or use `xcode-select` to use the Xcode in this location.

 ## .bazelrc Tips
 You should make a [.bazelrc file](https://bazel.build/docs/bazelrc) in your home directory where you can specify settings that apply only to you.
 These can augment or replace the ones we define